rust-lang/miri/CONTRIBUTING.md

 Note: Never rebase a subtree sync (in either direction).
 Always redo the operation.

+All of these operations happen *on a checkout of the rustc repo*.
+At no time do you even need a checkout of the miri repo or run any commands in it.

 #### Moving changes from the rustc repo to the miri repo

 One time setup: